 Consequently, you are personally responsible for damages that exceed these amounts.
 Even a minor accident can result in hospitalization, extended medical care, or death.
 However, Umbrella Insurance only costs an average of $250 per year.
 The policy provides an additional $1 million in liability protection for each covered vehicle and your residence.

 Investment Real Estate

 Will you need it?
-For those who live longer than age 65, 70% will need some long-term health care.
+Of those who live longer than age 65, 70% will need some long-term health care.
 To clarify, only 40% of people will require inpatient nursing care.
 However, all long-term health care is expensive.
-Fortunately, there is a hybrid insurance policy that is offered exclusively to Benefits Plan members.
-This policy provides long-term care insurance and, if not accessed, it can be converted to life insurance at your death.
+Fortunately, a hybrid insurance policy is offered exclusively to Benefits Plan members.
+This policy provides long-term care insurance; if not accessed, it can be converted to life insurance at your death.